Bearsaerker/SideNote/README.md

 - Uses CodeMirror 6 decorations for in-editor highlighting

 ## Version History

+### 1.0.2
+- Added click handler on highlighted text to open sidebar and navigate to comment
+- Added keyboard shortcuts to comment modal:
+  - `Cmd/Ctrl + Enter` to save and close
+  - `Esc` to cancel
+  - Click outside modal to dismiss
+- Fixed bug where highlights didn't appear immediately after adding a comment
+- Added visual feedback when clicking on highlights (comment is highlighted in sidebar)

 ### 1.0.1
 - Added hash-based text tracking for robust comment anchoring